tigermlt/blog/miscellaneous.md

         - configure the cluster to reschedule the instance on a new Node when needed
     - ```kubectl get deployments```: list all the deployments
       - each deployment is running inside a Docker container on the node
+      - The READY column shows the ratio of CURRENT to DESIRED replicas
+        - CURRENT is the number of replicas running now
+        - DESIRED is the configured number of replicas
+      - The UP-TO-DATE is the number of replicas that were updated to match the desired (configured) state
+      - The AVAILABLE state shows how many replicas are actually AVAILABLE to the users
     - pods running inside Kubernetes are running on a private, isolated network.
 They are only visible from other pods and services within the same kubernetes cluster.
     - kubectl can create a proxy that will forward communications into a cluster-wide, private network.
       - ```kubectl proxy```